Menopause and Sleep: Why it Changes and How to Improve it

 Certain conditions, like restless leg syndrome or sleep apnea, can become more common around midlife.
 RLS causes uncomfortable sensations in the legs that make it hard to fall asleep, while sleep apnea leads to interrupted breathing during sleep, both of which contribute to poor sleep quality.

-Sleep isn’t just a nightly routine – it’s a cornerstone of overall health, and its importance becomes even more pronounced during menopause.
+Sleep isn’t just a nightly routine – it’s a cornerstone of overall health, and its importance becomes even more pronounced during perimenopause through the post menopausal years.

 Cognitive health